RickyMarq/RickyMarq/README.md

 # Hey,  how is it going ?  ᕕ( ᐛ ) ᕗ

-Hello, my name is Henrique Marques, i'm a iOS developer who loves music and programming, i mean, just when the code runs haha, just kidding.
+Hello, my name is Henrique Marques, i'm a iOS developer who loves music and programming, i mean, just when the code runs haha, kidding.

-Currently, i'm on the 100 days of swift challenge with the objective to improve my advanced swift skills.
+Currently, i'm on the 100 days of swift challenge with the objective to improve my swift skills.

 Link: https://www.hackingwithswift.com/100